Photography for Green Energy

 Also featured later in this article, are some gorgeous images from energy photoshoots last summer for The Navajo Transitional Energy Company.
 NTEC is investing heavily in carbon capture and land reclamation.

 Beaver County Utah has become a hotbed for alternative energy, according to Tim Fitzpatrick at The Salt Lake Tribune.
-Fevro Energy’s Cape Station operation is set to become the world’s largest enhanced geothermal plant by 2028.
+Fervo Energy’s Cape Station operation is set to become the world’s largest enhanced geothermal plant by 2028.
 It is projected to deliver 400 megawatts 24/7 of carbon free energy daily.
 First Wind Energy built the 102 MW Milford Wind Power Project over a decade ago.
 And US Solar Fund acquired the 128 MW Milford Solar Project from Longroad Energy Partners.
 Compared to a single wind turbine generating 2MW per day or a one acre solar farm daily yield of 10MW, geothermal output from the Cape Station will be substantial.
 And geothermal energy continues to produce at night and on calm days.

 Photography For Alternative Energy – Geothermal

-Before our photoshoot for Fevro Energy, I really didn’t know what a geothermal energy site would be.
+Before our photoshoot for Fervo Energy, I really didn’t know what a geothermal energy site would be.
 I imagined they might look like the geothermal pools in Yellowstone that Levi and I shot last summer for travel photography portfolios.
 But as illustrated in this article, geothermal energy photography is similar to other industrial photography gigs and energy photoshoots for oil and gas.
 Fevro has adopted techniques like hydraulic fracturing from petroleum energy in order to increase yield.

 We chose to make it a road trip to take in some of Utah’s beauty and created some fine-art landscape photography along the way.
 And it didn’t take long to be reminded about the vastness of western America.
 When my navigator, Levi, decided to take a shortcut over a mountain pass through howling wind, we saw a sign that read: “Snowdrifts Not Plowed”.
 Driving through the drifts would not normally be daunting but we had not seen another traveller, a town or even a house in a long while.